aws-amplify/amplify-ui/docs/README.md

 #### Meta Information

 As default, pages use its title and description information as meta information.
 If you would like to override it with different message, you can use `metaTitle` or `metaDescription`.

+## Host on Amplify

+To preview the changes you made for this Amplify UI Docs, you can use Amplify to host your feature branch for the forked repository by [following these steps](https://docs.amplify.aws/guides/hosting/git-based-deployments/q/platform/js/#4-deploy-your-app-to-aws-amplify).

+Then you need to:

+1. After selecting a branch, check "Connecting a monorepo?
+Pick a folder." and at "Enter the root directory of your app (e.g. src/myapp)", enter "docs"
+2. Set "Environment variables" from the left sidebar.
+Add "SITE_URL" and set it to a string value.